Course Outline

 Goal:

-The goal is to develop your application skills by exploring a social issue from a social psychology perspective.
+The goal is to develop your knowledge and application of cultural responsiveness from a social psychology perspective.

 Product: Written Piece